ibm-cloud-docs/cis/logpush.md

        * `instance_id`- ID of the Cloud Logs instance.
        * `region`- Region of the Cloud Logs instance (for example, `us-south`).
        * `api_key`- An API key for the account where the Cloud Logs instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
 If the API key has an expiration date, it can be rotated by using the [Update a Logpush job](/apidocs/cis#update-logpush-job-v2) API.
-During the rotation process, the previous key remains active as a backup for one hour.
+During the rotation process, the previous key remains active as a backup for 30 minutes.

        You must grant IAM **Sender** permissions to the API key to request authorization to send logs to an IBM Cloud Logs instance.
        {: important}